Non-Collaborative User Simulators for Tool Agents: Experiments

-\paragraph{Human Evaluation} To verify the realism of our simulator's non-collaborative behaviors, we conducted pairwise human evaluation with nine annotators evaluating 180 dialogues.
-For each dialogue pair, evaluators answered three questions: two assessing the realism of the individual behaviors and one evaluating that of the combined behaviors (see \S\ref{sec:evaluation_process} for detailed questionnaire and experimental setup).
-Figure \ref{fig_quality} shows mixed results across different behaviors.
-Notably, our simulator significantly outperformed PBUS in incomplete utterance mode, as PBUS struggles to generate such behaviors through prompting alone.
-However, our simulator underperformed in tangential mode, primarily due to the tangential + incomplete utterance combination, where our simulator's truncated tangential responses made the intended content less apparent to evaluators.
-When assessing combined behaviors, our simulator achieved approximately 60\% win rate.
+We conducted pairwise human evaluation with nine annotators to verify the realism of our simulator's non-collaborative behaviors, comparing our simulator against PBUS across both single and combined behavior modes (see \S\ref{sec:evaluation_process} for detailed questionnaire and experimental setup).
+Figures \ref{fig:quality_combined} presents that our simulator achieves approximately 70\% overall win rate.
 These results confirm our simulator generates realistic non-collaborative behaviors comparable to or exceeding PBUS, demonstrating that the observed performance degradation stems from effective implementation of challenging behaviors rather than unrealistic dialogue generation.